5,500Units Under Management

 • Sex offender registry

 Any property manager can say that their tenant screening process is effective, but the only way to know for sure is to ask how many of the tenants they place get evicted.
-Ideally, you should look for a property manager with evictions as less than 10%.
+Ideally, you should look for a property manager with evictions of less than 10%.
 The lower the percentage, the more confident you can feel that you won’t end up dealing with the costly eviction process.